scikit-image/scikit-image/INSTALL.rst

 =====

-When using conda for development, we recommend adding the conda-forge channel for the most updated version of many dependencies.
+When using conda for development, we recommend adding the conda-forge channel for the most up-to-date version of many dependencies.
 Some dependencies we use (for testing and documentation) are not available from the default anaconda channel.
 Please follow the official